ptrace — process trace

 method caused the syscall-entry-stop, if the tracer

-restarts the tracee with PTRACE_SYSCALL
+restarts the tracee with PTRACE_SYSCALL, the tracee enters

 syscall-exit-stop when the system call is finished, or if